alomvar/language-purebasic/README.md

 If you use PureUnit, check out the [language-pureunit](https://atom.io/packages/language-pureunit) package.

+## Project Status

+This package is no longer under active development until a demand or community interest arises.

 ## Contributing

 Contributions are greatly appreciated!
 I can only work on this package occasionally.
 The work is easy but time consuming.
 Please fork this repository and open a pull request to add snippets or make grammar tweaks.
 Feel free to report problems, improvement suggestions or feature requests [in the GitHub issue tracker](https://github.com/peterthomashorn/language-purebasic/issues).